RealistAI/bq_migration_automation_tool/README.md

 `SELECT * FROM ${project}.${dataset}.table;`

 If any of the dry-run fails:
-The tool saves the bad SQl file to the `failure_logs` folder specified in the config.py file.\
+The tool saves the bad SQL file to the `failure_logs` folder specified in the config.py file.\
 The tool adds a record to the `{current_datetime}.csv` file that will contain the file path to the invalid SQL and the error message returned by BigQuery.
 E.G:
 `/invalid_sql/my_sql.sql, BigQuery Error Message.`